JonHMChan/blog/_posts/2016-08-10-empowerment-organizations.md

 title: "Empowerment Organizations"
 hero: https://jonchan.io/img/essays/empowerment-organizations.jpeg
 opacity: 0.7
-description: "How can you measure an organization's ability to practice servant leadership, and what role does each person in an organization play?
-This is how I think about empowerment in organizations."
+description: "How can you measure an organization's ability to practice servant leadership, and what role does each person play?
+I believe it's about each person's ability to empower."
 ---

 One of the trends I’ve noticed when talking to people about management is servant leadership.
 At many of the organizations I admire and have been a part of, we think of management as a support role in the company.
 As a manager, it is not your job to tell people what to do or what projects to work on, but rather to remove obstacles and enable your “reports” in the best way possible.